vishallanka2089/nbaBOT/README.md

 This is a Telagram Bot that uses the NBA Api, Google Firebase, Deta, Cronjob to send instant updates of live NBA games.

-To use this bot download the files and in the file main.py add your telegram chat-id and your firebase credentials.
+To use this bot add your  telegram chat-id and your firebase credentials in the file main.py.